ethereum/meteor-dapp-wallet/README.md

-# Ξthereum Wallet Ðapp
+# Ethereum Wallet Ðapp

-The Ξthereum wallet.
+The Ethereum wallet.

 **NOTE** The wallet is not yet official released, can contain severe bugs!